-AHA research covers multiple areas including topics related to applications, hardware
+AHA research covers multiple areas including topics related to applications, hardware generation, and validation.

 We aim to create hardware for state-of-the-art applications that combine image processing and machine learning.
 We are looking at ways to change the programming model to address the challenges involved in lowering to hardware.
 We use Halide, a data-parallel DSL, to create algorithms and schedule them for different hardware backends.
 We modify the Halide compiler to provide analysis necessary to extract parameters for hardware mapping.
 Additionally, we are exploring auto-scheduling under resource constraints in Halide and a new IR, Aetherling.

 - Halide-to-Hardware Compiler

 CGRA Architecture and Tools

 A Coarse Grain Reconfigurable Architecture (CGRA) is a reconfigurable architecture that operates on coarser granularity than traditional reconfigurable architectures such as FPGA.
 It contains an array of tiles, where each tile is either a processing element (PE) or a memory (MEM) tile.
 Our PE tiles perform arithmetic on 1-bit and 16-bit signals, while MEM tiles store and push data.
 The tiles communicate through configurable interconnect.